longturn/freeciv21/docs/Playing/faq.rst

 game settings (the defaults should be fine for a beginner-level single-player game) and press the :guilabel:`Start` button.

 Freeciv21 is a client/server system.
-However, in most cases you don't have to worry about this; the client starts a server automatically for you when you start a new single-player game.
+However, in most cases you do not have to worry about this; the client starts a server automatically for you when you start a new single-player game.

 Once the game is started you can find information in the :guilabel:`Help` menu.
 If you have never played a